 We will open full bookings in Autumn 2019.
 In the meantime, please sign up as a free member.
 This means you will receive our newsletter as soon as bookings open – click here to join.

 You will be able to attend for all three days, or opt for a single day attendance.
 This is particularly so that UK teachers and educators can come and join us on the Saturday or if they are released from work for the day.

 At this stage it is difficult to give an exact cost, however we expect it to be in the range of £350-500 for the full three-day conference fee.

 Accommodation and travel will be on top of that, and is your responsibility.

-We already have some funding in place for attendee’s from Europe, and hope to be able to offer discounts or bursaries to those of you from organisations or countries who could not afford to attend any other way.
+We hope to be able to offer discounts or bursaries to those of you from organisations or countries who could not afford to attend any other way.
 We will let you know how to apply for this when booking opens.